Ratismal/ved-external-scripts/readme.md

 ## Internal vs. Simplified Scripting

 This plugin exports scripts in human-readable formats.
-To differentiate between internal and simplified scripts, the header `#.int.v6script` can be used.
+To differentiate between internal and simplified scripts, the header `#.int` can be used.
 When this is placed by itself on the first line of a script, it informs VED that the script should be compiled using the internal command system.